Bosman Hermanus

 Drive up the Hemel-en-Aarde Pass leaving the busy beaches far below and slowly, slowly this pristine wine valley will envelop you in stillness and wonder.
 Turn left towards the De Bos dam and around a bend, a low-slung building appears on the horizon, perched on a sweeping landscape and anchored under a large tree.

-This is the Frame House.
-A beautifully crafted wooden structure that serves as the wine-tasting venue for Bosman Wines.
+This is the Frame House: a beautifully crafted wooden structure that serves as the wine-tasting venue for Bosman Wines.
 Here, you can savour exceptional wines while taking in panoramic views and indulging in a carefully curated selection of small plates.

 Who

 Bosman Family Vineyards reflects the proud heritage of a farming community working together for many generations to a rhythm dictated by season, tradition and a respect for each other and the land on which they live and work together.
-Generation 8, our generation, has a deep respect for provenance, coupled with a passion for progress which together holds us accountable for producing excellence now.

 Famed